traefik/traefik/docs/configuration/acme.md

 ### `domains`

 You can provide SANs (alternative domains) to each main domain.
-All domains must have A/AAAA records pointing to Træfik.
+All domains must have A/AAAA records pointing to Traefik.
 Each domain & SAN will lead to a certificate request.

 ```toml